oplS17projects/Rack-Man/MOHAMMED_NAYEEM.md

 						   m))))
   dispatch)
  ```
-This piece of code keeps track of the score as well as the direction that Rack-Man is facing.
-When the player hits the right key, Rack-Man changes the booleans of each variable in the object.
-This code is very similar to the work we did in PS4 using the the example of bank accounts.
+This piece of code creates five different variables within the object.
+There are many setter and getter function that I created that was used to change the direction of Rack-Man as well as being able to add a point when a pellet is eatten.
+This code is very similar to what we had to do in PS4 where we had to change the way the bank account worked with a secret password.

 ```
 (define rack-man (make-rackman 0 #t #f #f #f))
 ```
-This next piece of code creates the actual object.
+This next piece of code holds the object named as rack-man.
 It sets the score to 0 and sets the direction to go to left.
 The parameters read as left, right, up down.
 Only one of the parameters will show as true which is be the direction Rack-Man is going.

 ## 2. State Modification
 ```